ACOG participants develop a stronger sense of self as they build 21st century skills such as teamwork, communication, adaptability and leadership.

 snack-time that acts as a transition period in their day, giving time to connect with other girls and build community.

-opening check-in circle where each girl takes center stage, shares how they are feeling, and engages in our question of the day.
+opening check-in circle where each student takes center stage, shares how they are feeling, and engages in our question of the day.

-fun team-building games where girls learn about each other and themselves.
+fun team-building games where participants learn about each other and themselves.

 creative visual art projects that might include vision boards, fabric self-portraits, flower studies, or creating an art-inspired outfit in our "dress project."

-delicious cooking activities such as our "family traditions" project where girls share a recipe that is special to them, and take the lead in the kitchen.
+delicious cooking activities such as our "family traditions" project where students share a recipe that is special to them, and take the lead in the kitchen.

 closing circle reflection on their time together, and sharing experiences that make them smile.

 Want to involve a youth in our program?